• Sati

 The Impact of the Model

-CHIL Femtech currently has 1,030 health centers and schools connected to their three modern hubs for emergencies.
-They’ve performed over 4 million consultations.
+To date, CHIL Femtech has delivered over 4 million consultations and currently has 1,030 health centers and schools connected to their three modern hubs for emergency care.

 1. Cardiology